 Discovery Plus (stylized by the company as discovery+) launched Jan.
-4 in the U.S. with hundreds of hours of original and library content from Discovery Inc.'s portfolio of networks, including Food Network, TLC, ID, OWN, Travel Channel, Discovery Channel, and Animal Planet as well as the upcoming Magnolia Network.
+4 in the U.S. with hundreds of hours of original and library content from Discovery Inc.'s portfolio of networks, including Food Network, TLC, ID, OWN, Travel Channel, Discovery Channel, Animal Planet, and most recently Magnolia Network.

 "Our ambition is simple: bring consumers the definitive and most complete destination for real life entertainment at a price point that makes this the perfect companion for every household's streaming and TV portfolio," said Discovery president and CEO David Zaslav in a statement.
 "There is nothing like it in the market today.
 We launch with significant advantages, including the world’s greatest collection of non-fiction brands and content, built over more than 30 years across popular and enduring verticals, as well as powerful partnerships with leading distributors and platforms.”

-Zaslav's bullishness might be well-founded as Discovery reported more than 11 million streaming subs in the fourth quarter, a boost of 5.2 million from December (before Discovery Plus's debut).
-While the reported numbers were for all of the company's direct-to-consumer offerings, Zaslav said, during the company's earnings call Feb.
+Zaslav's bullishness might be well-founded as Discovery reported 18 million streaming subs as of July, a boost from 15 million in April.
+While the reported numbers were for all of the company's direct-to-consumer offerings, Zaslav said, during the company's earnings call in Feb.
 22, the "vast majority" of added subs were for Discovery Plus.

 Discovery Plus is available in the U.S. for $4.99 a month.
 Subs can shell out $6.99 a month for an ad-free version.
 Not sure if you want to pay for another service?
 Discovery is offering a free 7-day trial.